Jigsaw USD (JUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jigsaw USD Historical Price

-According to the latest data gathered on Jigsaw USD live price page, the current price of Jigsaw USD is 0.998807USD.
-The circulating supply of Jigsaw USD(JUSD) is 476.67K JUSD , giving it a market capitalization of $476.10K.
+According to the latest data gathered on Jigsaw USD live price page, the current price of Jigsaw USD is 0.998783USD.
+The circulating supply of Jigsaw USD(JUSD) is 485.67K JUSD , giving it a market capitalization of $485.08K.

 The Jigsaw USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.